PaddlePaddle/PaddleSeg/contrib/MedicalSeg/README.md

 ### 2. Speed
-We add gpu acceleration in data preprocess using [CuPy](https://docs.cupy.dev/en/stable/index.html).
-Compared with preprocess data on cpu, acceleration enable us to use about 40% less time in data prepeocessing.
+We add GPU acceleration in data preprocess using [CuPy](https://docs.cupy.dev/en/stable/index.html).
+Compared with preprocess data on CPU, acceleration enable us to use about 40% less time in data prepeocessing.
 The following shows the time we spend in process COVID-19 CT scans.

 <center>